khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens.md

 Design tokens capture decisions and intent in code.
 They abstract out variables like color, typography, and spacing for consistent and meaningful use across tools and platforms.

-For example, choosing `color.gray.700` for text tells someone nothing about why that color was chosen, so the value may be updated arbitrarily.
-But, if something like `color.text.secondary` was applied, then someone can understand that the text should appear as secondary, or with less prominence, than something that might be primary or more prominent — the design intent has been communicated and can't be changed on a whim without reconsidering the purpose.

-Although a design token is a simple json key/value pair, its potential is apparent when thinking about it really as the pairing of a design decision with an option that exists in the design system.
-Nesting design tokens in groups can provide extra context to their usage, and aid in discovery and maintenance.

 ## Why we use design tokens

 Design tokens help us establish a single source of truth for how, when, and why an element from the design system is used.
-More specifically they:
+On the surface, a design token is a simple json key/value pair, but its value lays in pairing a design decision with an option that exists in the design system.

+For example, choosing `color.gray.700` for text tells someone nothing about why that color was chosen, or how it may react to different modes.
+But, if a token like `color.text.secondary` is applied, someone can understand that the text color is likely less prominent than the primary color regardless of mode.
+The design intent has been communicated and can't be changed without reconsidering the purpose.

+More specifically, we use design tokens to:

-- Codify design decisions, capturing them openly and objectively.
+- Codify design decisions — capturing them openly and objectively.
 - Synchronize design decisions across design and development tooling.
 - Promote consistent and meaningful abstraction and application.
 - Help make new design decisions easier by leveraging existing intent and purpose.